Why Roger Waters Stumbled So Badly With ‘Radio K.A.O.S.’

 Once there, Billy discovers he can modify cordless phones to access computers and speech synthesizers and use them to speak, establishing a friendship of sorts with a freeform radio station.
 (We're pretty sure you can guess the call letters.)
 In the final act, Billy hacks into a military satellite in order to fool the world into thinking it's headed for nuclear destruction, thus beginning a new era of peace and harmony.

 Acknowledging the complexity of that narrative, Radio K.A.O.S. was bundled with a libretto that tried to explain the story between songs like "Radio Waves," "Me or Him," and "The Tide is Turning (After Live Aid)."
-Complicating matters was the machine-heavy production which Roger Waters himself later derided, saying, “I allowed myself to get pushed down roads that were uncomfortable for me."
+Complicating matters was the machine-heavy production which Roger Waters himself later derided: "I allowed myself to get pushed down roads that were uncomfortable for me."

-The commercial reception to the album was lukewarm as well; Radio K.A.O.S. peaked at No. 50 on the Billboard charts, spinning off a pair of minor rock hits (“Radio Waves" and "Sunset Strip”) while Waters' ambitious tour – which featured a sprawling, career-spanning set and appearances by L.A.
-DJ Jim Ladd, whose weeknight show on KLOS was said to have helped inspire the album – suffered soft sales and cancellations.
+The commercial reception to the album was lukewarm too: Radio K.A.O.S. peaked at No. 50, spinning off only a pair of minor rock hits in "Radio Waves" and "Sunset Strip."
+Waters' ambitious tour suffered soft sales and cancellations, despite featuring a sprawling, career-spanning set and appearances by famed DJ Jim Ladd, whose weeknight show on KLOS was said to have helped inspire the album.

 Initially undaunted by the relative failure of Radio K.A.O.S., Waters was rumored to be working on a sequel.
 As it turned out, he wouldn't re-emerge with another solo album until 1992's Amused to Death.